 Kate Croxton has been a part of The West Georgian staff since her junior year.
 She serves as the assistant copy editor and will continue to hold the title until graduation in December.

-“I am very proud to be part of the paper, and of its growing potential,” Kate said.
+“I am very proud to be part of the paper, and of its growing potential,” Croxton said.
 “Every experience has taught me something new and left a mark on me that I will carry on with me.”

 “Some students find out that their ideal career isn’t so ideal, and I’m grateful that I’ve been lucky enough to experience my future career first hand and still love it and not feel nervous about it,” she said.